nasa/cumulus/docs/upgrade-notes/upgrade-execution-table-CUMULUS-3320.md

 ### Reasoning

-This index is required to support effective deletion of records given query analysis implies the same table foreign-key constraint results in table scan to enforce the constraint for each deletion.
+This index is required to support effective deletion of records.
+Our query analysis implies the same table foreign-key constraint results in a slow table scan to enforce the constraint for each deletion.

 ### Procedure